Mondays, Wednesdays and Fridays to Sundays, 10am to 5pm Thursdays, 10am to 9pm Thursday 20 March to Friday 20 March 2026

 Georgetti’s approach builds on her longstanding practice of borrowing and remixing diverse imagery and styles.
 She draws from analog sources, like magazines and catalogues, as well as the internet, creating collages that serve as the basis for her abstract paintings.
 Like an electronic musician, Georgetti samples, manipulates and recombines her found material until the original sources are barely discernible, creating new or unexpected meanings and associations.

-The foyer wall is free to visit, with General Admission tickets required for current exhibitions.
-Free for MCA Members, under 18s and Australian students.
+The foyer wall is free to visit, with Museum Admission tickets required for current exhibitions and Major Exhibition tickets for Data Dreams: Art and AI.
+Free for MCA Members, and under 18s.